Software Environment¶

 Custom Software Environment¶

 The entire project image can be provided by you, hosted on a Docker registry of yours.
-This is the most flexible way to customize the software environment.
+This is the most flexible way to customize the software environment and provides complete control over the user computing environment.

 Benefits: